 the area east of (but not including) Santa Maria Novella; and south and

-For the outer limits I've gone largely with the outer (14th century) city
+For the outer limits I've gone largely with the outer Renaissance (built

-walls.
-I say 'largely' because I couldn't really ignore San Miniato and San Salvi.
+'largely' because I couldn't really ignore San Miniato and San Salvi.
 And

 a few more are also essential, through their connections with other

-churches or the art that they once housed.
+churches or for the art that they once housed.
 In June 2015 I added a page

-devoted to Fiesole - how could I not? - and in early 2017 a page
+devoted to Fiesole - how could I not? - and in early 2017 a page devoted

 A word about hospitals.
 As with convents and monasteries it's impossible